 A variety of workshops are offered, both for currently enrolled students and for graduates studying for the bar exam.
 These workshops range in topic, covering subject matter review, academic skills (essay writing, tackling multiple choice questions), soft skills (learning and studying styles, memorization strategies, overcoming procrastination), and other content intended to help students effectively prepare for the bar exam (bar exam basics, financial planning, graduate panel, character and fitness to practice law).

 Preparing for the bar exam can be a huge financial burden for some graduates.
 Scalia Law maintains a database of organizations that offer scholarships directly related to the bar exam.
 The school is also working with various outside organizations to provide bar exam scholarships specifically to our graduates.
-If you are interested in learning more about the Scalia Law Bar Exam Scholarship or wish to make a donation, please contact Wendell Clark, Director of Annual Giving.

 As the saying goes- healthy body, healthy mind.
 While recognizing the simplicity of this statement and that many factors contribute to one’s physical and mental health, the Bar Support program is designed to address the whole student.
 This includes connecting students with a wealth of University-wide services and programs.